OLDBUILDERS CONSULTANCY SERVICES

 OldBuilders Company are specialists in old and historic buildings, and can correctly advise on what are THE acceptable specifications for these types of buildings, specifications that would be recommended by all of the top conservation bodies such as the Irish Georgian Society, Historic Scotland and English Heritage.
 Not only have we spent many years as specialists in this work, but we also stay on top of the latest research and thinking.
 We keep abreast on current research and attending many industry events, seminars and talks by the top professionals in their fields.
 So when we tell you how something should be done, you can be assured that it is not an off the cuff solution or one that we have invented, it will be based on sound research and experience, ours and other specialists..

 Henry Thompson, the manager of OldBuilders, is well known in the conservation world for his expertise and experience.
 He was a founding committee member of the Building Limes Forum Ireland and on their technical committee, he is on the traditional skills register of The Irish Georgian Society, and is on the Heritage Council Conservation Panel.
 He regularly gives talks, demonstrations and training for The Building Limes Forum Ireland, The Irish Georgian Society, and the Heritage Council.
-He has guest lectured at Queens University Belfast, Trinity College Dublin and at the Centre for Alternative Technology in Wales.
+He has guest lectured at Queens University Belfast, Trinity College Dublin, at the Centre for Alternative Technology in Wales and the governing body of Engineers Ireland.

 Compatibility is the main issue when determining appropriate materials and specifications, this does not mean there is something wrong with standard modern or high tech materials, just that often they are not compatible with the existing materials used in the old building, it is this incompatibility that is the cause of so many problems with old buildings.
 Most of the problems we tend to associate with old buildings are not so much the nature of the structure, but more what we have done to them over the last 60-70 years, the cements, the acrylic paints etc. You have to remember that, old solid walled buildings function in a fundamentally different way than modern cavity wall buildings, if these differences are not taken into account; new works can be the CAUSE of many future problems with the building,